manikandanraji/spiderx-frontend/README.md

 export default db;
 ```

-2. You need to configure .env at the root the project
+2. You need to configure .env at the root of the project

 ```javascript
 VUE_APP_SPIDERX_HEROKU=<URLHERE> // the python scraper will be up soon